Last Updated: February 08, 2022

 Agreement to Arbitrate: Any civil action, claim, dispute or proceeding arising out of or relating to access to or use of the Website will be resolved exclusively through final and binding arbitration, before a single arbitrator, rather than in court.
 The arbitrator, and not any federal, state or local court or agency, will have exclusive authority to resolve any dispute arising out of access to or use of the Website, and to arbitrate any part of these Terms, including any claim that all or any part of this section or these Terms is void or voidable.

-The arbitration will be conducted by the American Arbitration Association (the “AAA”) exclusively in Los Angeles County, California, under the AAA’s rules and procedures, as modified by this section.
+The arbitration will be conducted by the American Arbitration Association (the “AAA”) exclusively in Clark County, Nevada, under the AAA’s rules and procedures, as modified by this section.
 The AAA’s rules are available at www.adr.org.
 A form for initiating arbitration proceedings is available on the AAA’s site at http://www.adr.org.

-The arbitrator will decide the substance of all claims exclusively in accordance with the laws of the State of California, including recognized principles of equity, and will honor all claims of privilege recognized by law.
+The arbitrator will decide the substance of all claims exclusively in accordance with the laws of the State of Nevada, including recognized principles of equity, and will honor all claims of privilege recognized by law.
 The arbitrator will not be bound by rulings in prior arbitrations involving our other Users, but is bound by rulings in prior arbitrations involving the same User to the extent required by applicable law.
-Judgment upon any award rendered by the arbitrator is final, binding and conclusive upon you and us and your and our respective administrators, executors, legal representatives, successors and assigns, and may only be entered in the state or federal courts of record for Los Angeles County, California.
+Judgment upon any award rendered by the arbitrator is final, binding and conclusive upon you and us and your and our respective administrators, executors, legal representatives, successors and assigns, and may only be entered in the state or federal courts of record for Clark County, Nevada.

 Prohibition of Class and Representative Actions and Non-Individualized Relief: EACH OF US MAY BRING CLAIMS AGAINST THE OTHER ONLY ON AN INDIVIDUAL BASIS AND NOT AS PART OF ANY PURPORTED CLASS OR REPRESENTATIVE ACTION OR PROCEEDING.
 UNLESS BOTH YOU AND WE AGREE OTHERWISE IN WRITING, THE ARBITRATOR MAY NOT CONSOLIDATE OR JOIN MORE THAN ONE PERSON’S OR PARTY’S CLAIMS, AND MAY NOT OTHERWISE PRESIDE OVER ANY FORM OF A CONSOLIDATED, REPRESENTATIVE OR CLASS PROCEEDING.
 THE ARBITRATOR MAY AWARD RELIEF (INCLUDING MONETARY, INJUNCTIVE AND DECLARATORY RELIEF) ONLY IN FAVOR OF THE INDIVIDUAL PARTY SEEKING RELIEF AND ONLY TO THE EXTENT NECESSARY TO PROVIDE RELIEF NECESSITATED BY THAT PARTY’S INDIVIDUAL CLAIM(S).
 ANY RELIEF AWARDED CANNOT AFFECT OTHER USERS.